Stanley, the Ugly Duckling

 Stanley, the Ugly Duckling, a.k.a.
-Stanley, is an animated American television special that was produced by Fine Arts Films and aired on May 1, 1982 as part of ABC's Weekend Special lineup.
+Stanley, is an animated American television special that was produced by Fine Arts Films and aired on May 1, 1982 as part of ABC's Weekend Special lineup followed by a primetime airing later that night.
 It is loosely based on the 19th-century fairy tale The Ugly Duckling by Hans Christian Andersen.